Date: August 25, 2014 - 12 pm

-Category: Intellectual Property, Law courses, Media, Services, Social Media
+Category: Intellectual Property, IT or ICT, Law courses, Media, Privacy and POPI, Services

 In today’s society people are spending more and more time online, be it for social activities (Facebook or Twitter), for study (Wikipedia or Google) or play (video gaming).
 While technology has progressed at a rapid pace, the law and societies social norms have lagged behind.
 Slowly though the law is starting to catch up, and with it there has a been an increase in people being sued for things they have done online.
 As a consequence people are starting to learn what is acceptable behavior and what isn’t.
 We offer a presentation on online awareness, aimed a high school students that will make them aware of the very real consequences of their online actions.